| | |

 free |

-Free Travel: Seniors 65+ years and children 0-14 years are eligible for free travel, and do not require a ticket.
-They must carry a passport/photo ID with their date of birth (DOB) and present it for inspection if requested by a transport official.
+Free Travel: Seniors 65+ years and children 0-14 years are eligible for free travel and do not require a ticket.
+You must carry a passport or EU national ID card with your date of birth on, and be ready to present it for inspection if requested by a transport official.

 | | | |